March 3, 2023

 The next “fee-free” transaction option is offering cash discounts.
 Yes, I know, it’s not as convenient as cards for your customers, but offering a discounted cost to customers who use cash is another way to avoid credit card processing fees.

-Cash discounts may be a more rewarding checkout experience compared to a seemingly penalizing experience with adding a surcharge at the point-of-sale.
+Cash discounts may be a more rewarding checkout experience compared to a seemingly penalizing experience with adding a surcharge at the point of sale.
 Either one works if the goal is to lower your credit card processing fees.
 But one might be a better customer experience.

 One thing you will need to keep in mind is that cash discounts and surcharges are legally regulated.
 The laws surrounding these “fee-free” transactions vary state by state.
 So you will want to be sure you double-check your state’s restrictions…or lack thereof.